 The OAA has a statutory obligation under the Architects Act (the Act) to ensure those in the architecture profession meet the prescribed requirements prior to being granted a licence or limited licence.
 The OAA must consistently apply the legislated requirements in accordance with the Regulation 27 (the regulations) in order to fulfil its statutory obligation.

 The academic, examination, and experience requirements are set out in the Act and explicitly in Sections 31 and 32 of the regulations.
-Unless these requirements are altered by the Regulatory Organizations of Architecture in Canada (ROAC) and/or OAA Council by way of amendment to the regulations, they remain the academic, examination, and experience requirements for issuance of a licence or limited licence to practise architecture in Ontario as defined by the Act.
+Unless these requirements are altered by the Regulatory Organizations of Architecture in Canada (ROAC) and/or OAA Council by way of amendment to the regulations, they remain the academic, examination, and experience requirements for issuance of a licence or limited licence in Ontario as defined by the Act.

 However, requests for exemption from some of the legislated requirements will be considered by OAA Council as set out below.
+This page outlines the related statutory framework and policy, and also provides the relevant request forms associated with applications for licence and limited licence.

 OAA Council will respond to all formal and complete requests for exemption to some of the requirements for licence or limited licence.
 The powers and jurisdiction of Council will be exercised within the principles set out in the Act and the regulations.
 Exemption requests are not an avenue to bypass the academic, examination, and experience requirements that have been set by the regulations or to provide a right of review or appeal from the decisions of either the Canadian Architectural Certification Board (CACB) or Experience Requirements Committee (ERC).

 The purpose of Sections 13(1)(d) and (e), and 13.1(1)(d) and (e) of the Act and Section 33 of the regulations is to provide a procedure for an individual who can demonstrate circumstances that their qualifications, knowledge, or experience merit consideration of an exemption.
-OAA Council will consider requests where the individual can demonstrate their qualifications, knowledge, and experience are determined to merit exception.
+OAA Council will consider requests where the individual can demonstrate their qualifications, knowledge, and experience are determined to merit exemption.

 Ensuring a fair and equitable registration process requires the consistent application of requirements for all individuals, including those seeking exemptions from certain requirements, regardless of their chosen path to licensure.
 This consistency is essential to uphold fairness and to ensure all individuals are evaluated against the requisite standards of competency.
 By applying requirements uniformly, the processes maintain their integrity, promotes transparency, and fosters trust in the profession.